sindresorhus/sindresorhus.github.com/_apps/pure-paste.md

 [Send it here.](https://sindresorhus.com/feedback/?product=Pure%20Paste&referrer=Website-FAQ)

+#### The app does not show up in the menu bar

+macOS hides menu bar apps when there is no space left in the menu bar.
+This is a common problem on MacBooks with a notch.
+Try quitting some menu bar apps to free up space.
+If this does not solve it, try quitting Bartender if you have it installed.

+You may also have enabled the “Hide menu bar icon” preference, which hides the menu bar icon.
+Launch the app again to reveal the menu bar item for 5 seconds.

 <a id="clear-formatting-problem"></a>
 #### The app clears formatting when it shouldn't or doesn't clear formatting when it should